At the Faculty Center we support instructors in their use of official software such as Webcourses / Canvas, and turnitin.

 Please keep in mind that your syllabus must contain information about turnitin.com if you plan to use it in your class.
 See our syllabus statements page for language about turnitin.com.

 Turnitin.com provides videos, user manuals, and other training materials for instructors planning to use the system in their courses.
-The training resources page can be accessed by visiting turnitin’s website.
-Guides are available on their help page.

 iThenticate

 The university requires all students submitting a thesis or dissertation as part of their graduate degree requirements to first submit their electronic documents through iThenticate for advisement purposes and for review of originality.
-The thesis or dissertation chair is responsible for scheduling this submission to iThenticate and for reviewing the results from iThenticate with the student’s advisory committee.
-The advisory committee uses the results appropriately to assist the student in the preparation of their thesis or dissertation.

 For further information about or assistance with iThenticate, please refer to the Office of Research & Commercialization’s Resonsible Conduct of Research.